 - 3-Day Notice to Quit.

-If the tenant doesn't move out of the rental unit within the 3 days of the end of the rental period, you can proceed with the eviction process.
+If the tenant doesn't vacate the rental unit within the 3 days of the end of the rental period, you can proceed with the eviction process.

 - 3-Day Notice to Vacate.

-As part of the eviction process, you must serve a notice to vacate to a tenant who has violated the terms of the agreement.
+As part of the eviction process, you, as a landlord, must serve a notice to vacate to a tenant who has violated the terms of the agreement.
 The lease violations that fall under this category include illegal property alterations and excessive property damages.
 This is especially true if the alterations violate the building or housing codes in Texas or the Texas property code.

-Oce you have filed a notice to vacate, if the tenant doesn't move out of the property within the specified time, you can proceed with the eviction process from that rental unit.
+Once you, the landlord, files a notice to vacate, if the tenant doesn't move out within the specified time, you can proceed with the formal eviction process from that rental unit.
 Always make sure to give proper notice or you may get into trouble with the Texas courts.

 - 30-Day Notice to Quit.

 You must serve this notice to a tenant if the property is being foreclosed upon.
-Similar to the previous notices, the tenant doesn't have the option to 'fix' the violation to the written lease.
+Similar to the previous notices, the tenant doesn't have the option to 'fix' the lease violation.

-If the tenant continues staying in the rental property after the 30 days are over from the beginning of the initial notice period, you can continue with the eviction process.
-If necessary, you may eventually file eviction lawsuit against the tenant.
-Though it may cause you stress when considering an eviction lawsuit, it can be in your best interest to do so.
+If the tenant continues staying in the rental property after the 30 days are over from the beginning of the initial notice period, you can continue with the eviction process in Texas.
+If necessary, the landlord may eventually file eviction lawsuit against the tenant.
+Though it may cause you stress when considering an eviction lawsuit, as a landlord, it can be in your best interest to do so.

 2. Complaint Filing and Service

 The next step is to file a complaint.
 To do this, you must serve the tenant in question with an eviction suit.
-You must do this in the appropriate justice court: the Justice of the Peace Court.
+As a landlord you must do this in the appropriate justice court: the Justice of the Peace Court.
 Filing fees will cost you about $46.

 The sheriff or constable of the county court will then serve the tenant with a copy of the summons and complaint in one of the following ways: